Skip to main content

 Pascalle Burton

-Pascalle Burton is a poet, sonic artist and performer with an interest in conceptual art and cultural theory.
-Her 2018 collection About the Author is Dead is available from Cordite Books.
+Pascalle Burton is a Meanjin-based experimental poet and performer with an interest in conceptual art and cultural theory.
+She also plays in the band The Stress of Leisure.
+Her collection About the Author is Dead is available through Cordite Books.

 Find out more about Pascalle and her work on her WordPress website.